-Influ Uses, Dosage, Side Effects, Food Interaction and all others data.
+Influ Uses, Dosage, Side Effects and more

 The mechanism by which amantadine exerts its antiviral activity is not clearly understood.
 It appears to mainly prevent the release of infectious viral nucleic acid into the host cell by interfering with the function of the transmembrane domain of the viral M2 protein.
 In certain cases, amantadine is also known to prevent virus assembly during virus replication.
 It does not appear to interfere with the immunogenicity of inactivated influenza A virus vaccine.